gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 <img src="/wp-content/uploads/breadcrumb-setting.png" srcset="/wp-content/uploads/breadcrumb-setting@2x.png" class="img-bordered img-responsive center">

-## Requirement for Azure Workspaces
+## Requirement for Azure Workspaces and Insights

-In order to create Azure workspaces within GiKraken Client, `Third-party application access via OAuth` will need to be enabled in Azure from `Organization Settings > Policies`.
+In order to work with Workspaces and [Insights](/gitkraken-client/insights/) for Azure, `Third-party application access via OAuth` will need to be enabled in Azure from `Organization Settings > Policies`.
 You can find more information on this setting [here](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops).